WHAT DOES AN ENGINEERING AND MAINTENANCE MANAGER DO?

 - Team Management: Train and Manage Maintenance Technicians to produce the most highly effective Team.

-- Equipment and Building Integrity: Direct Maintenance Technicians to maintain the highest Equipment and Building integrity.
+- Equipment and Building Integrity: Direct Maintenance Technicians to maintain the highest Equipment and Building Integrity.

-- Sanitation and Maintenance Scheduling: Maintain Sanitation and Maintenance Schedules as well as other documentation required such as Back-Flow Prevention Tests, Boiler Certifications, Scale Certifications, etc.
+- Sanitation and Maintenance Scheduling: Maintain Sanitation and Maintenance Schedules as well as other documentation required, such as Back-Flow Prevention Tests, Boiler Certifications, Scale Certifications, etc.

 - Parts and Supplies Management: Purchase necessary Parts and Supplies required to maintain the highest production efficiencies.